howtoscalenn/howtoscalenn.github.io/index.md

 *Fig. Scaling Law is Universal Behavior.
 For Every Tasks, It Works.
 Source from [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361)*

 However, scaling law papers never tell us `how to set the lr or bsz for a given computing budget, C`.
-This is a non-trivial issue, because "more compute always leads to better performance" is not guaranteed unless you're using near-optimal hyperparameters (HPs) for each $$C$$.
+This is a non-trivial issue, because "more compute always leads to better performance" is not guaranteed unless you're using near-optimal HPs for each $$C$$.
 If you fail to find the right HPs, you might conclude:
 > "WTF? larger isn’t better? okay, let’s quit scaling."